Albatross Cloud Suites

 Users will need a client installed on their machines to connect to a remote desktop.
 If connecting to a windows remote desktop that client would be Remote Desktop Connection program that comes with Windows.
 To learn more about how to use Remote Desktop Connection and all the options that come with it please visit our Complete Guide to Remote Desktop Connection for End Users.

-If the VDI solution you are using is VMWare Horizon or Citrix a different client will provided by those vendors.
+If the VDI solution you are using is VMWare Horizon or Citrix a different client will be provided by those vendors.

 Here the answer depends.